 Based on available streamflow and water surface elevation data and the professional opinion of the project engineer, the hydraulic conditions present in the NW and NE channels become governed by the mainstem at controlling breaching discharges of 16,000 and 25,000 cfs at Gold Creek, respectively.
-These controlling breaching discharges for the NW and NE channels of 12,000 and 23,000 cfs at Gold Creek, respectively.
+These controlling breaching discharges compare to lowest observed breaching discharges for the NW and NE channels of 12,000 and 23,000 cfs at Gold Creek, respectively.